How Does Freight Shipping Work?

 Primary Pricing Factors

-• Weight and Density: The heavier and denser the shipment, the more it typically costs to transport.
+• Weight and Density: Generally, the heavier and denser the shipment, the higher the cost.

-• Distance and Fuel: Mileage is a primary driver of cost, often accompanied by fuel surcharges that adjust with market prices.
+• Distance and Fuel: Mileage is a primary driver of cost, often accompanied by fuel surcharges.

-• Freight Class: For LTL moves, the National Motor Freight Classification (NMFC) system determines the rate based on “transportability.”
+• Freight Class: For LTL moves, the NMFC system determines the rate based on “transportability.”

-• Accessorials: Additional services like liftgate delivery, residential pickups, or inside delivery add to the base rate for a freight transport service.
+• Accessorials: Services like liftgate delivery or inside delivery add to the base rate.

-Every transit lane operates within a strict framework of federal and international laws.
-Compliance is mandatory to ensure public safety and protect the integrity of the transportation infrastructure.
-A freight logistics company ensures that all carriers and drivers adhere to these standards to prevent legal liabilities.
+Every transit lane operates within a framework of federal and international laws.
+Compliance is mandatory to ensure public safety and protect infrastructure.
+A freight logistics company ensures that all carriers and drivers adhere to these standards.

 • DOT and FMCSA: These agencies regulate commercial vehicle safety and driver Hours of Service (HOS) in the United States.

-• Hazardous Materials (Hazmat): Transporting dangerous goods requires specific permits, specialized packaging, and advanced driver training.
+• Hazardous Materials (Hazmat): Transporting dangerous goods requires specific permits and specialized packaging.

-• Weight and Size Limits: States enforce strict limits on the maximum weight allowed on highways to prevent road damage.
+• Weight and Size Limits: States enforce strict limits on the maximum weight allowed on highways.

 Navigating Freight Classes and the NMFC System